thosgood/this-weeks-finds/markdown/151-200/week167.md

 For their response, see:

-4\) Y. Jack Ng and H. van Dam, On Wigner\'s clock and the detectability of spacetime foam with gravitational-wave interferometers, Phys.
+4\) Y. Jack Ng and H. van Dam, On Wigner's clock and the detectability of spacetime foam with gravitational-wave interferometers, Phys.
 Lett.
 B477 (2000) 429-435, also available at
 [gr-qc/9911054](http://xxx.lanl.gov/abs/gr-qc/9911054).